 Specialists in decontamination deal with mold, insects, and rodents on a regular basis, and the best ones are extremely efficient in eliminating pests.
-Pest control services may cost you some money, but it is money well spent, as the potential damage to your health and your home can cost a lot more!
+Pest control services may cost you some money, but it is money well spent for a bed bug extermination, as the potential damage to your health and your home can cost a lot more!

 - Store your food properly.
 You can’t just have food openly lying around on your kitchen countertop and dining table.
 It’s an open invitation to every rodent and insect within a 5-mile radius, as these pests can sense food from far away.